NickVanGerwen/GamificationForPlayerRetention/README.md

 - Variable Reward: Keeps users engaged with unpredictable rewards
 - Investment: User's time or effort

-example of The Hook model;
+Example of the Hook model;
 A group of friends gather and want to play a game(trigger).
 First, they install and open Gossip(action).
 Second, they play a game with randomly selected statements, leading to unpredictable discussions, comparisons, and imaginative scenario's(variable reward).
-After the game, they all have the game installed, understand how it works, and invested their time, making it easier for them to return to the game in the future(investment)
+After the game, they all have the game installed, understand how it works, and invested their time, making it easier for them to return to the game in the future(investment).

 #### The Fogg Behaviour Model
 This model, by B.J.
 Fogg, states that for a behaviour to happen, three factors must align: